SELab-2/OSOC-4/README.md

 Github Actions are used to automatically deploy the new codebase from the master or development branch to the server.
 A seperate docker-compose file is used by the Github Actions to deploy the application to the production server.
 This docker-compose file is made so the frontend and backend use the correct paths.
 This is needed because subdomains can't be used in the UGent network.
 Instead we use an extra prefixpath.

-These brach versions of the application can be accessed by:
+These branch versions of the application can be accessed by:
 ```
 frontend: https://sel2-4.ugent.be/{branchname}/frontend
 backend-api: https://sel2-4.ugent.be/{branchname}/api